Medical expert of the article

 Potentially disabling.

-Diagnostics of the leg cramps
+Diagnostics leg cramps

-Instrumental diagnostics are also performed:
+Instrumental diagnostics are also carried out:

-- muscle research (electromyography, ultrasound);
+- muscle examination (electromyography, ultrasound);

 Differential diagnosis